Yellow-throated sparrow: Behaviour

 The species breeds in tree hollows from April to July, often making use of the holes made by primary hole-nesting birds such as barbets and woodpeckers.
 They may also make use of hollows on buildings.
 The nest is built mainly by the female, but males may sometimes assist.
 The female alone incubates the eggs, sometimes leaving the nest during the hotter parts of the day.
 The eggs hatch after about 12 to 14 days.

 They roost communally in low bushes.
 Some populations are migratory, moving in response to rains.

 They feed mainly on grains but also on insects, nectar and berries.
 An unusual food item is the petals of flowers such as those of Madhuca indica.
 When they visit flowers such as those of Capparis, Salmalia, Erythrina and Bassia, their foreheads are covered with pollen.

 Distribution

 The chestnut-shouldered petronia is found from Turkey into Iran, Afghanistan, Pakistan, India, Bangladesh and as a vagrant in Sri Lanka and possibly parts of Myanmar.
 It is found in forest, gardens and open scrub habitats.

 Inspiration

 This species was noted by Salim Ali (1896–1987) as key to his introduction into ornithology.
 As a young boy he shot a sparrow that looked different, and it was identified for him by W. S. Millard, then secretary of the Bombay Natural History Society (BNHS), who also introduced him to the literature and collections at the museum there.
 As a result, Salim Ali ultimately took up ornithology as a profession.
-In 2003 the BNHS published a tribute to him entitled Petronia.
+In 2003 the BNHS published a tribute to him titled Petronia, the generic name then in use for the yellow-throated sparrow.